quintilesims/layer0/docs-src/docs/setup/install.md

 Before you can install and configure Layer0, you must obtain the following:

 * **An AWS account.**

-* **An EC2 Key Pair.** This key pair allows you to access the EC2 instances running your Services using SSH.
+* **An EC2 Key Pair.**
+This key pair allows you to access the EC2 instances running your Services using SSH.
 If you have already created a key pair, you can use it for this process.
 Otherwise, follow the [instructions at aws.amazon.com](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair) to create a new key pair.
 Make a note of the name that you selected when creating the key pair.

+* **Terraform v0.9.4+**
+We use Terraform to create the resources that Layer0 needs.
+If you're unfamiliar with Terraform, you may want to check out our [introduction](/reference/terraform_introduction).
+If you're ready to install Terraform, there are instructions in the [Terraform documentation](https://www.terraform.io/intro/getting-started/install.html).

 ## Part 1: Download and extract Layer0